 There are important benefits to owning the units that are created directly for parents.
 Push-to-talk capabilities will usually be integrated, as well as the ability to record and share still images and video clips (even if some monitors require a subscription to do so).
 Baby video monitors will also usually have built-in music files that you can play to soothe your child.
 Just the ability to pan and tilt the camera — the Nest has a fixed 130-degree wide-angle perspective — means you can follow your kids wherever they scamper.

-The Nest Cam was engineered for general security monitoring; it excels at that.
+The Nest Cam was engineered for general security monitoring; it excels at that, and a new version, the Nest Cam IQ, provides an even sharper picture and more on-board intelligence.
+(At $299, it's also nealry double the price of our top-rated dedicated baby monitor.)
 But we believe dedicated video baby monitors offer enough unique functionality that parents will appreciate over a more general wireless home-security camera.

 How We Tested